"Discovering the Power in Me" (DPM)

 Courses this year

-DPM courses scheduled for 2017 are
+There are no DPM courses scheduled for 2018 as yet.

 Get in touch with us to register your interest or to suggest someone you know who might be interested.